-While it is not practical for most to cook every meal from scratch, doing so as much as possible will help you reconnect with the natural life processes that occurred to make the food in the first place.
+While it is impractical for most to cook every meal from scratch, doing so as much as possible will help you reconnect with the natural world—something much more important than most realize.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Never did the saying “you are what you eat” become more important to us than several months ago, when we contemplated feeding our six-month-old son his first bite of food.
 From birth to that time, he had only consumed his mother’s milk.